 Even if you go to court and win, the other person cannot be forced to pay more than they can reasonably afford.
 If the other person is not employed and has no assets, it may be very difficult to recover the money owed to you.

 In making the decision as to whether to take the other driver to court you need to consider the financial position of the other person.
 If the other person is offering part payment or payment by installments it may be better to accept this rather than go to court.
 You may have to accept a smaller amount of money than you expected to get the other party to pay.
+You can record the agreement in an Enforceable Payment Agreement (EPA) Form P2, so that if the other driver defaults on two or more repayments you can enforce the money owed to you in Court.

 If an agreement is reached on settlement it should be recorded in writing and signed by the person or people agreeing to pay.